rofrano/devops-workshop-2020/docs/install-prereqs.md

 ```

 That will install the Remote Containers extension in your Visual Studio Code.
 You can also go to the marketplace tab in VSCoe and type "remote" in the search bar and select **Remote Containers** from the list and click **Install**.

+## Install the Code Command for Mac

+Instructions on how to install the `code` command for Mac can be found here: [Code Command for Mac](https://code.visualstudio.com/docs/setup/mac)

+You need to launch VS Code.
+Then open the Command Palette **(⇧⌘P)** and type 'shell command' to find the Shell Command: _Install 'code' command in PATH command_.

+Restart the terminal for the new $PATH value to take effect.
+You'll be able to type `code .` in any folder to start editing files in that folder.

 ## That's it